 150−Hour Combined BS/MS Degree Program

-The department has recently implemented a combined B.S./M.S. program that will allow qualified students to obtain a Master of Science in Mechanical Engineering (M.S.M.E.) degree through an additional 12−15 months of study beyond the BS degree.
-Students enrolled in the program will follow the standard undergraduate mechanical engineering curriculum for course work through the first seven semesters shown in the mechanical engineering curriculum below.
+The Department has recently implemented a combined B.S./M.S. program that will allow qualified students to obtain a Master of Science in Mechanical Engineering (M.S.M.E.) degree through an additional 12−15 months of study beyond the BS degree.
+Students enrolled in the program will follow the standard undergraduate mechanical engineering curriculum for course work through the first seven semesters.
 In the final undergraduate semester, two graduate courses will be substituted for the mechanical engineering and design electives, which will be waived.
 At this time, the student receives the Bachelor of Science in Mechanical Engineering (B.S.M.E.) degree.
 The two graduate courses taken in the final undergraduate semester are applied to the student’s master’s program.
-In addition, during the final undergraduate semester, the student will be expected to contact faculty in the department in order to identify possible research areas for the master’s thesis.
+In addition, during the final undergraduate semester, the student will be expected to contact faculty in the Department in order to identify possible research areas for the master’s thesis.
 The completion of the M.S.M.E. program would then typically require an additional 12-15 months of study.
-Applications to the 150 program must be submitted prior to completion of the junior year.
-For more information and applications for admission to this program visit the 150 Hour Combined BS/MS Degree page.
+Applications to the program must be submitted prior to completion of the junior year.
+For more information and applications for admission to this program, visit the 150-Hour Combined BS/MS Degree page.

 Mechanical Engineering Graduates

-Graduates with a degree in mechanical engineering will find employment opportunities covering a wide spectrum, including the aerospace, automotive, petroleum production and refining industries, petrochemicals, electrical power, electronics, semiconductors and computers, manufacturing, and production, as well as research positions in industry and government laboratories.
+Graduates with a degree in mechanical engineering will find employment opportunities covering a wide spectrum, including the aerospace, automotive, petroleum production, and refining industries, petrochemicals, electrical power, electronics, semiconductors, computers, manufacturing, and production, as well as research positions in industry and government laboratories.
 Problem−solving techniques learned in the mechanical engineering curriculum are also applied to continued educational pursuits or graduate study in engineering, as well as in areas such as law, medicine, business administration, and other professions.